To scrub or not to scrub is not the question.

 When it comes to the face, you need to use about 1/10th the pressure, and softer materials.
 The simplest method of facial exfoliation is to use a soft, damp washcloth on your face in very gentle circles.
 Our konjac sponge is another great option.
 It has a slightly smoother texture than a washcloth, making it safe for daily use.
 Alternatively, you can use products with very fine, mechanically-exfoliating ingredients, such as clay, botanical powders, oat or almond flour, super-fine shells designed for dermatologic use, or other ground grains.
 In our Detox Exfoliating Mask, the combination of clay, raw cacao powder, and organic walnut shells makes for a gentle mechanical exfoliation, with the added benefit of activated charcoal to pull pollutants from the skin cells that stay behind.

 No matter what mechanical exfoliation method you use, light pressure will be the key to your success.
 You're not scrubbing the kitchen counter—this is your skin!
-Elbows, legs, and upper arms can take moderate pressure, but the skin on your face should be treated gingerly, using only as much pressure as is required to move the product around your face.
+Elbows, legs, and upper arms can take moderate pressure, but the skin on your face should be treated very gently, using only as much pressure as is required to move the product around your face.
 If your face is super red after a treatment, you're using too much pressure!

 Chemical or Enzyme Exfoliation

-Here, ingredients like alpha- and beta-hydroxy acids, lactic acid, or Vitamin A work to loosen dead skin cells and increase cell regeneration rates.
+Ingredients like alpha- and beta-hydroxy acids, lactic acid, and Vitamin A work to loosen dead skin cells and increase cell regeneration rates.
 Perhaps the best known of these treatments is Retin-A, which is a form of Vitamin A used to increase collagen synthesis and help reverse the effects of long-term UV exposure.
 Unfortunately, it is not recommended for super sensitive skin or for pregnant women.
 It can cause redness, extreme sun sensitivity, dryness, itching, peeling, and burning.
 But, if you're willing to tough out the side effects, you will likely see some improvement in skin texture over time.

 With love and a perfectly-exfoliated glow from us to you,